ppeble/emissary-ingress.dev/content/en/docs/3.7/howtos/configure-communications.md

 import Alert from '@material-ui/lab/Alert';

-Configuring $productName$ Communications
+Configuring Emissary Communications
 ========================================

-For $productName$ to do its job of managing network communications for your services, it first needs to know how its own communications should be set up.
+For Emissary to do its job of managing network communications for your services, it first needs to know how its own communications should be set up.
 This is handled by a combination of resources: the `Listener`, the `Host`, and the `TLSContext`.

-- `Listener`: defines where, and how, $productName$ should listen for requests from the network.
+- `Listener`: defines where, and how, Emissary should listen for requests from the network.
-- `Host`: defines which hostnames $productName$ should care about, and how to handle different kinds of requests for those hosts. `Host`s can be associated with one or more `Listener`s.
+- `Host`: defines which hostnames Emissary should care about, and how to handle different kinds of requests for those hosts. `Host`s can be associated with one or more `Listener`s.
-- `TLSContext`: defines whether, and how, $productName$ will manage TLS certificates and options. `TLSContext`s can be associated with one or more `Host`s.
+- `TLSContext`: defines whether, and how, Emissary will manage TLS certificates and options. `TLSContext`s can be associated with one or more `Host`s.

-Once the basic communications setup is in place, $productName$ `Mapping`s and `TCPMapping`s can be associated with `Host`s to actually do routing.
+Once the basic communications setup is in place, Emissary `Mapping`s and `TCPMapping`s can be associated with `Host`s to actually do routing.

 <Alert severity="warning">
   Remember that <code>Listener</code> and <code>Host</code> resources are&nbsp;
-  <b>required</b>&nbsp;for a functioning $productName$ installation that can route traffic!<br/>
+  <b>required</b>&nbsp;for a functioning Emissary installation that can route traffic!<br/>
   <a href="../../topics/running/listener">Learn more about <code>Listener</code></a>.<br/>
   <a href="../../topics/running/host-crd">Learn more about <code>Host</code></a>.
 </Alert>

 <Alert severity="warning">
-  Remember than $productName$ does not make sure that a wildcard <code>Host</code> exists!
+  Remember than Emissary does not make sure that a wildcard <code>Host</code> exists!
 If the wildcard behavior is needed, a <code>Host</code> with a <code>hostname</code> of <code>"*"</code>
   must be defined by the user.
 </Alert>